Münzkabinett

 How long should I spend visiting?

-Most visitors spend approximately two hours at the Münzkabinett to fully appreciate the exhibits and learn about the history of currency.
+Visitors typically spend a few hours at the Münzkabinett to fully appreciate the exhibits and educational materials.

 Is photography allowed?